nhsx/digital-health-insights/index.md

 <p>Patients are more likely to say their needs were met in their last face-to-face appointment (95%) than in their last remote appointment (92%) [<a href="https://gp-patient.co.uk/">2</a>].</p>

 <p>Research from the Office for National Statistics found that, in August 2020, 64% of people said they would be ‘comfortable’ or ‘very comfortable’ attending an online appointment with a health professional [<a href="https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/healthandwellbeing/bulletins/coronavirusandthesocialimpactsongreatbritain/">4</a>].
-However, so over 70 (53%) or with an underlying health condition (57%) weren’t as comfortable with online appointments [<a href="https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/healthandwellbeing/bulletins/coronavirusandthesocialimpactsongreatbritain/4september2020#glossary">5</a>].</p>
+However, those over 70 (53%) or with an underlying health condition (57%) weren’t as comfortable with online appointments [<a href="https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/healthandwellbeing/bulletins/coronavirusandthesocialimpactsongreatbritain/4september2020#glossary">5</a>].</p>

 <!-- ***need link and ref*** While most patients would be comfortable with an online appointment, 64% of UK patients still would [prefer in-person consultations in the future](https://docs.google.com/document/d/1qJ-z2q88IVDCgZLhWOhbbZa8Kj3_OMrU8XxBBcWvPes/edit#). -->